 ‘What say we reduce the overdraft to two thousand?’
 The manager suggested.

 ‘No, no overdraft.’
 I said.

+‘Food?
+She’s not spending this sort of money on food.’
 We were getting nowhere.
-Bella had been dangled a two thousand pounds spending spree, that’s all she could hear, that’s all she wanted.
+Laura had been dangled a two thousand pounds spending spree, that was all she wanted.
+Her account – her choice – two thousand it was.